MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 > | Region and Availability zones | Plan for multiple [region and availability zones](/azure/reliability/overview#regions-and-availability-zones) closest to your on-premises locations to provide resiliency and high availability. |
 > | Private peering | Use [private peering](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering) to connect your on-premises network to your Azure virtual network.
 Private peering provides a private connection between your on-premises network and your Azure virtual network. |
 > | ExpressRoute SKU | Choose the right [ExpressRoute SKU](/azure/expressroute/expressroute-faqs#what-is-the-connectivity-scope-for-different-expressroute-circuit-skus) based on your business requirements. |
 >
->    For more information, see [ExpressRoute resiliency](/azure/expressroute/design-architecture-for-resiliency#site-resiliency-for-expressroute).
->
 > - **Have a reliable scaling strategy**: Plan for scaling the network to meet the demands of the workloads.
 Scaling can be achieved by upgrading the ExpressRoute circuit bandwidth, increasing the size of the ExpressRoute Virtual Network Gateway, and enabling FastPath for higher throughput.
 >